DisCo-FLoc: Semantic-Free Floorplan Localization via $SE(2)$-Aware Contrastive Disambiguation

-\textbf{Metrics.} Following existing work \cite{chen2024f3loc}, we report recall metrics computed at localization accuracies of 0.1 m, 0.5 m, and 1 m.
-We also report recall for predictions with an orientation error bounded to less than 30$^\circ$ (with a localization accuracy of 1 m).
-Recall is calculated as the percentage of predictions that fall within these thresholds.
+\textbf{Metrics.} Following existing work \cite{chen2024f3loc}, we report recall metrics computed at positional localization accuracies of 0.1 m, 0.5 m, and 1 m.
+To evaluate both positional and angular localization accuracy, we also report recall under a joint threshold of 1 m positional error and 30$^\circ$ orientation error.
+Recall is calculated as the percentage of predictions falling within these thresholds.